Diontae Johnson Player Prop Bets for NFL Week 8 | Pittsburgh vs. Cleveland 10/31/2021

 Matchup vs. Cleveland

-- Johnson is averaging 48.8 receiving yards per game in five career matchups against the Browns, 16.7 fewer than his receiving yards prop bet over/under for Sunday's game (65.5).
+- Against the Browns, Johnson has averaged 48.8 receiving yards per game in his five career matchups, 15.7 fewer than his over/under for Sunday's game.

-- In five matchups with the Browns, Johnson has not had a touchdown catch.
+- In five matchups with the Browns, Johnson has not had a TD catch.

-- The 235.6 passing yards the Browns give up per game makes them the NFL's seventh-ranked pass defense this season.
+- The 235.6 passing yards the Browns yield per game makes them the NFL's seventh-ranked pass defense this season.

-- At 2.3 passing TDs conceded per game, the Browns defense is ranked 30th in the NFL.
+- The Browns' defense is 30th in the league, giving up 2.3 passing touchdowns per game.

 Recent Performances

-- In his Week 6 outing against the Seahawks, Johnson was targeted 13 times, picking up 71 yards on nine receptions.
+- In his Week 6 matchup with the Seahawks, Johnson caught nine passes for 71 yards while being targeted 13 times.

-- Johnson has 20 receptions (on 28 targets) for 235 yards and two touchdowns in his last three games, averaging 78.3 yards per game.
+- Johnson has accumulated 20 catches for 235 yards and two touchdowns during his last three games.
+He was targeted 28 times and averages 78.3 receiving yards.

 Johnson's Pittsburgh Teammates